 Dr. Alvear has served CFHI since 1996.
 She is an accomplished family physician who obtained her MD and specialty certificates in Ecuador.
 She then completed clinical education courses at the University of New Mexico and workshops at McGill University in Montreal, Canada.
 Dr. Alvear teaches at Pontificia Universidad Catolica del Peru, where she manages their residency program.
 Dr. Alvear has participated in several international trips providing healthcare services to countries after natural disasters stricken areas such as Pakistan and Ghana.

-Patty Ribadaneira & Sandra de Maldonado - CFHI Local Coordinators in Quito.
-The Local Coordinators in Quito are members of the Academia Latinoamericana de Español, Quito.
-Their names are Patty Ribadaneira and Sandra de Maldonado.
-Patty and Sandra are sisters and have been servicing students since 1989.
-They both studied in the U.S. and are aware of the specific needs that students have.
-Patty is a collaborative, motivational and inspirational leader; she instills
+The Local Coordinator in Quito is a leader of the Academia Latinoamericana de Español, Quito, the language school where students take Spanish classes.
+Patty Ribadaneira has been supporting visiting students in Quito since 1989.
+She studied in the U.S. and is aware of the specific needs that students have.
+Patty is a collaborative, motivational and inspirational leader; she instills confidence in others.

 “I worked with Dr. Sancho, who is a family care physician.
 It was really great to see a mix of pediatric and adult patients, as well as the variety of issues that come with primary care.
 I had a few new experiences this week, such as using a fetal stethoscope to listen to a fetal heartbeat, a skill that has been replaced by…” read more on Matt’s blog.